Biome-team/MADAME/README.md

 Installation instructions in a nutshell
 -------------------------
-Please visit the **examples** directory of this Github page for a step-by-step installation and example usage.
+Please look at __TUTORIAL.md__ file in this GitHub page for a step-by-step installation and example usage.

 **1. DOWNLOAD Python 3:**